 Hundreds of our styles are made with recycled and sustainable materials.
 We launched kids & baby denim in 2019 featuring our first sustainable synthetic fabric, made with recycled materials.
 In spring 2020, we introduced sustainable swimwear for kids and baby made with recycled fabric, as well as new sustainable options in our kids activewear.
 Over the years, we've worked to expand those collections, adding new styles and colors in the same high-quality sustainable fabrics.
 We're proud to say in 2020, we met our goal to have 100% sustainable materials for all fully synthetic styles, including our puffers kids and baby.
 We were even able to maintain this standard as our new and improved recycled raincoats re-launched in 2023.

 We are committed to sustainable packaging.

 January 2021 marked the beginning of our transition to sustainable, plastic-free packaging.
 Our previous plastic shipping bags have been replaced by 100% compostable shipping envelopes, and the hangtags on our clothes are now made of recycled materials.
 Where we do use individual plastic bags, they are compostable.
 Our new gift wrap bags are also made with recycled materials, ready to be reused again and again.
 Even our mailers and catalogs are now printed on compostable paper!
 We're proud and excited to see this initiative that we've been working on for years come to fruition, and be fully instituted across our business.

 We are committed to keep going.

-Although our current goals will be achieved in 2021, we will continue to pursue better, smarter options for our customers and our planet everyday, updating this page as necessary to share them with you.
+We will continue to pursue better, smarter options for our customers and our planet everyday, updating this page as necessary to share them with you.
 If you have specific questions regarding our initiatives, please email firstname.lastname@example.org.